elikantor/Survey-Genie-Frontend/README.md

 <p>Survey Genie streamlines the survey creation process through a user-friendly UI enabling users to create customized surveys that can vary in length and topic.</p>
 <li>Create a survey that can vary in length.
 Surveys can only be deleted by the survey's creator</li>
-<li>Take any survey created on the platform and view the results in a variety of different formats<li>
+<li>Take any survey created on the platform and view the results in a variety of different formats</li>
 <li>Favorite a survey to track specific surveys of interest</li>
 <li>Filter through surveys by title or by those that the user has taken</li>